kael89/record-store/README.md

 database = "record_store"
 ```

 Optionally, you can also run `restore.sh` under `scripts` folder to populate the site with a few records/artists and their respective photos.
-Note: in order for the script to run succesfully, you must run it from its directory.
+Note: in order for the script to run succesfully, you must run it from inside its directory.

 ## Built With